 Women’s hair transplant in Los Angeles: Hair loss occurs in women as it does it men.
 Dr. Sean Behnam has a lot of experience in performing hair restoration for women and has performed over 3,250 hair transplants.
 About 30% of the procedures he performs are for female patients.
 The main procedures include filling bald spots, lowering the hairline or restoring eyebrows.
 Below are some of the most frequently asked questions about female hair loss and hair restoration.
 During the complimentary hair loss consultation with Dr. Sean, he performs a detailed exam to determine the etiology of hair loss and give you a comprehensive treatment option.

-I had a great experience with Dr. Behnam.
-Not only was his staff friendly and knowledgeable, but walking into the office completely put me at ease.
-I was skeptical at first about what he could do for me, but after a consultation with Dr. Sean, I was well informed and impressed at the advances he’s made in African-American hair restoration.
-I would recommend his office to anyone looking to have a modern treatment with minimal to no scarring.
-The guy’s a life saver!!!!!
+I had a great experience with Dr. Sean.
+I was skeptical at first about what he could do for me, but after a consultation with Dr. Sean, I was well informed and impressed at the advances he’s made in hair restoration!!!!!
 Thank you!